cyb3rb34s7/DBAgent/tasklist.md

 P2.T3.1

-Update the Orchestrator's extract_intent logic to use an LLM (Groq) instead of static rules, producing a structured JSON object.
+Update the Orchestrator's extract_intent logic to use an LLM (Gemini) instead of static rules, producing a structured JSON object.

 extract_intent